hex0punk/wally/README.md

 Using `-s` or `--simple` tells wally to only focus not on call sites but instead the relation between functions.
 In this mode, wally does the following:

 - It constructs paths not based on call sites but on containing functions.
-- Skips line numbers to avoid, for instance, paths within a single enclosing function.
-In the future we will include the position for the enclosing function.
+- It skips call sites
-- Skips most closures, focusing instead on the enclosing functions
+- Skips closures, focusing instead on the enclosing functions
+- Removes duplicates, as this kinda of analysis would result in duplicated results otherwise

 This allows you to get a higher level view of the relation between packages, functions, etc. in your code.